A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: Discussion

-The largest difference is the duration of the wind phase, about three times shorter, in the 0.98 $M_\sun$ (CO3) model than in our model in section \ref{section_model}.
+The largest difference is the duration of the wind phase, about 3 times shorter, in the 0.98 $M_\sun$ (CO3) model than in our model in section \ref{section_model}.
 The photospheric velocity is about $\sim 200$ km s$^{-1}$ ($\sim 30$\%) faster.
-The wind mass loss rate is slightly larger.
-These differences mainly come from (i) less fuel of hydrogen ($X=0.65$ vs $X=0.45$), (ii) smaller ignition mass in heavy element enrichment models \citep[e.g.,][]{chen19}, and (iii) larger acceleration owing to radiation-pressure gradient.
+The wind mass-loss rate is slightly larger.
+These differences mainly come from (i) less fuel of hydrogen ($X=0.65$ versus $X=0.45$), (ii) smaller ignition mass in heavy-element enrichment models \citep[e.g.,][]{chen19}, and (iii) larger acceleration owing to the radiation-pressure gradient.
 We have already discussed these differences in more detail in \citet{kat22sha}.

 The velocity difference is still as low as $v_{\rm wind} - v_{\rm shock} = v_{\rm ph}(t-t_{\rm ret}) - v_{\rm sh}(t) \approx 452 - 311 = 141$ km s$^{-1}$ at $t=40$ day as can be seen in Figures \ref{mdot_radius_velocity_v1668_cyg}a and \ref{density_pp_interaction_v1668_cyg}a, so that the temperature is as low as $k T_{\rm sh}\sim 0.02$ keV, essentially the same as in Figure \ref{shock_density_pp_interaction}b.
 We expect soft X-ray emission from the shocked matter.
 Such soft X-rays are not observable due to heavy absorption ($\log N_{\rm H} \sim 23$--24) as shown in Figure \ref{density_pp_interaction_v1668_cyg}c.